wasubu/nvim-mino/README.md

 ![Screenshot](images/nvim-mino.png)

 Welcome to my custom Neovim setup!
-This configuration is designed for Windows users, featuring lazy-loaded plugins for fast startup and modularity, providing a modern, efficient, and tailored environment for development.
-It focuses on intelligent autocompletion, robust LSP integration, a clean UI/UX, efficient file navigation, and streamlined Git workflows.
+This configuration is designed for Windows users that use Git Bash as their main terminal. featuring lazy-loaded plugins for fast startup and modularity.
+It focuses on intelligent autocompletion, robust LSP integration, a clean UI/UX, file navigation, and streamlined Git workflows.

+#### ⚠️ not tested on other computers
 ---
 ## 🪟 Installation (Windows)

 Before you begin, ensure you have the following prerequisites installed:
 *   ✅ **Git for Windows**
 *   ✅ **Neovim v0.9 or newer**
+*   ✅ **Node JS**
+*   ✅ **Live server**
+*   ✅ **Python**

-To install, clone this configuration into your Neovim config directory:
+clone the configuration into your Neovim config directory or manually put the files:

 ### PowerShell
 ```powershell